marlago/website/content/experiments/This sounds Turkish to me.rst

 This all sounds Turkish to me
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 :date: 2016-02-27
 :blurb: We all make mistakes.
 This is true of haircuts, job interviews, extra slices of cake and crucially, language.
-So here is one type of language error that you probably hear often but have never noticed.
+So here is one type of language error that you probably hear often but have never noticed...

 .. role:: underline